Okozi001/Dairy-Business/Readme.md

 The Milk Farm project

 ## Description
 It is a website that explains more about the dairy milk farm project.
 It simply explains on the amount of milk production produced weekly, monthly and yearly.
+It states the earnings according to its prices.

 ## Author
 Melby Okozi